On the volume of some Fano K-moduli spaces: The CM Volume of quartic del Pezzo moduli space

-In order to calculate the above integral we will use the symplectic version of $M_{dP^4}$.
-We notice that the action of the compactification of $ \mathrm{SL}(2)$, which is $\mathrm{SU}(2)$, is Hamiltonian with moment map $\mu$ .
-By assumption, the dimension of the moduli space is odd, therefore $0$ is a regular value of the moment map and the symplectic reduction is a orbifold.
+Where $m-3= dim(M_{dP^4}).$ We can compute the above integral using the symplectic version of $M_{dP^4}$.
+We notice that the action of the maximal compact subgroup of $\mathrm{SL}(2)$, which is $\mathrm{SU}(2)$, is obtained from the irreducible representations of $SL(2)$ of degree $m+1.$ This action is Hamiltonian with moment map $\mu$ .
+By \cite[Corollary \ p.494]{GS} it follows that it is enough to prove that $\mu(x) = 0,$ thus the stabilizer $SU(2)_x$ is finite.
+Using the structure of the irreducible representation of $SL(2)$ over $S^{m} \mathbb{C}^2$ (which is in fact recalled below) we can conclude that $0$ is a regular value of the moment map and the symplectic reduction is a orbifold.
 In the GIT interpretation this means that the semistable locus is equal to the stable locus.
 Then, the Kirwan map $ k: H^{\bullet}_{SU(2)}(S^m\mathbb{P}^1) \rightarrow H^{\bullet}(M_{dP^4})$ is surjective.
-Therefore, we can apply the nonabelian localization theoreom \cite{JK95}.
+Therefore, we can apply the nonabelian localization theorem \cite{JK95}.
 The latter, for the case of an Hamiltonian $\mathrm{SU}(2)$-action is as follows:

 where $\mathcal{F}_+$ denotes the set of positive fixed cycles.
-Since the $\mathcal{F}_+$ is given by a finite number of points the integral on the right hand side reduces to a sum.
+Since the above action has only isolated fixed points, then $\mathcal{F}_+$ is given by a finite number of points.
+Thus, the integral on the right hand side reduces to a sum.
 If $\eta$ has degree equal to the real dimension of the quotient, then we can omit the exponential in the right hand side.
-In our case $\eta = c_1 ^{T} (\tau)^{m-3}$ , since $\tau$ is a \emph{prequantum} line bundle then the pullback of the inclusion of $\eta$ is a multiple of the moment map evaluated at the fixed point $F$, see \cite[Lemma 9.31]{Jef19}.
+In our case $\eta = c_1 ^{T} (\tau)^{m-3}$ , since $\tau$ is a \emph{prequantum} line bundle \cite[Definition 9.19]{Jef19} then $i_{F}^{*}\eta$ is a multiple of the moment map evaluated at the fixed point $F$, see \cite[Lemma 9.31]{Jef19}.
 The action of the maximal torus $T=diag(t,t^{-1})$ on a generic element $p=p(u,v)$ of $S^m \mathbb{P}^1$ is given by

 The symmetric polynomial space $S^m \mathbb{P}^1$ can be canonically identified with $\mathbb{P}^m$, therefore the above action can be specified as

 With this prescription, the fixed point set for this latter action is given by the standard basis $\{e_i \}_{i=0}^m$ of $\mathbb{C}^{m+1}$ .
 The moment map $\mu_T : \mathbb{P}^m \rightarrow i\mathfrak{t}^{*}$ for this action is given by